 We will have more to come, including a vernacular photography catalog before the Boston ABAA fair and of course, the Boston show list.
 Featuring new and exciting things!

-With that in mind, our next fair is the purchace cytotec online, November 10-12, 2017.
+With that in mind, our next fair is the 41st Annual Boston International Antiquarian Book Fair, November 10-12, 2017.
 We’ll keep you posted for passes for the Friday night opener!

 Countess of Caithness, Duchesse de Pomar [Marie (Mariategui) Sinclair].
 A Midnight Visit to Holyrood.
 London: C.L.H.
 Wallace, Philanthropic Reform Publishers, Oxford Mansion, 1887.
 Limited Edition.
 Originally printed for private circulation, but published on the three hundredth anniversary of the execution of Mary Stuart, February 8th, 1887.
 Slight foxing on the frontispiece and portrait of Mary Stuart, and a strange series of period puncture wounds to front cover penetrating text to stab portrait of Mary, Queen of Scots on page 45.
 Else, tight, bright, and a scarce and odd book.
 Original dark green cloth, lettering and pictorial device on front and back covers, edge, in gilt, black coated endpapers.
 Frontispiece with tissue guard and one portrait.
 103 pages, 2 unnumbered leaves of plates, illustrations, Very Good+.
 Hardcover.